 While some types of design and decorating, like bohemian, take a more filled or cluttered approach, Scandinavian design is very simple in both, its approach to design and decorating.
 You’ll notice that the furniture used in Scandinavian design isn’t full of frills, and it’s not too showy.
 It’s just right in the way that it fills the space and accents the pieces around it.
 The home below demonstrates this well.

 The furniture is simple, uses earthy tones, and compliments the space.
 Notice the plant on the natural colored coffee table as well.
 The couch has a few accent pillows but maintains a simple and earthy feel because of the grey color.

-The kitchen is a great place to show off the versatility of Scandinavian style.
-The same principals apply to the kitchen as to other spaces in the home.
+The kitchen is a great place to show off the versatility of the Scandinavian style.
+The same principles apply to the kitchen as to other spaces in the home.
 Wood or white cabinets, stone countertops, and wood floors are all common to include in a Scandinavian kitchen.